Why: Photographing Landscapes in Black and White – Part 2

 In a photograph, a mass is an area that is rather dark.
-We talk about mass because looking at it we feel that it weighs heavily in a photo.
-A mass can for example be a rock or a bush of dark color.
+We talk about mass because when looking at it, we feel that it weighs heavily in a photo.
+A mass can, for example, be a rock or a bush of a dark color.

 A dark-colored photographic element can lean a photo from one side to the other.
 This effect can be compared to that of a Roman scale.
-That's what I call a mass imbalance.
-In general, I do not find this effect very aesthetic.
+It is what we call a “mass imbalance”, and in general, we do not find this effect very aesthetic.

-All dark-colored photographic elements do not create mass imbalance.
-Everything will depend on their respective volume.
+Not all dark-colored photographic elements create mass imbalance.
+Everything depends on their respective volume.

-If an element has an important surface in your landscape photography, it will say that it occupies a large volume even if a photo is a two-dimensional media.
-If it occupies a small surface, it will be said that it occupies a small volume.
+If an element has an important surface in your landscape photography, we say that it occupies a large volume, even if the photo is a two-dimensional media.
+If it occupies a small surface, we say that it occupies a small volume.

-Managing the balance of mass is very important in photography in general.
-But for black and white landscape photography, it's absolutely fundamental.
+Managing the balance of mass is generally very important in photography, however, for black and white landscape photography, it's absolutely fundamental.

-Indeed, as you only have shades of gray, black and white, if you compose your scene with a big dark mass on the side, the viewer goes on the one hand to be attracted by this mass and other apart it's going to feel like being shipped down because of the imbalance you're creating: your photography is not harmonious.
+Indeed, as you only have shades of gray, black, and white, if you compose your scene with a big dark mass on the side, the viewer is attracted by this mass and yet feels like the image is chaotic because of the imbalance.
+The photography will lack harmony.

 Choose Your First Plan Carefully

-In landscape photography, the foreground gives a scale to your image.
-As the foreground must be sharp, it will allow you to set the beginning of the sharpness area (the depth of field).
+In landscape photography, the foreground gives a scale to the image.
+When the foreground is sharp, it allows the photographer to establish the beginning of the sharpness area (the depth of field).

 If you choose a foreground in a black-and-white photo, make sure it is not too dark.
-On the one hand you risk creating an imbalance of pass and on the other hand, you will close access to your photography.
-The viewer cannot go beyond this foreground because you block his view.
+While you may risk creating an imbalance of depth, you may actually create a closer bridge between the viewer and your photography.
+The viewer cannot go beyond this foreground because you shape his view.

-The first plan should be like a step to make the viewer go where you want to take him.
+The first plan should be like a step, allowing the viewer to follow wherever your gaze lands.
 This step must be easy to climb with the eye.
-It acts as a springboard to other photographic elements of your composition.
+It acts as a springboard to other photographic elements in your composition.

-In general, the foreground must be in midtones.
-It must occupy little space.
-If it is textured and graphic, it is a plus because you immediately set the tone for the photograph and therefore the message you want to convey.
+In general, the foreground must be in mid-tones, and should occupy little space.
+Being textured and graphic is a plus because it immediately sets the tone for the photograph and therefore quickly conveys messages.

-In landscape photography, the purpose of the background is to highlight the photographic elements.
+In landscape photography, the purpose of the background is to highlight photographic elements.

-To build a picture of a landscape in black and white, you have to be considerate.
-If your photographic elements are clear, you should choose it rather dark.
-If your photographic elements are dark, you must choose it clear.
+To capture a landscape in black and white, you have to be considerate.
+If your photographic elements are clear, you should choose a rather dark background.
+If your photographic elements are dark, you must choose a clear background.
 You must think in terms of contrasts.
 The more contrasted your picture is, the more attractive it is to a human eye.

-The Post Processing Allows You to Strengthen the Reading of Your Photo
+Post Processing Strengthens Initial Perceptions of Your Photo

 The development of a black and white landscape is certainly the most important step in the construction of photography.

-The development of a black and white photo is not simply about desaturating the colors.
+The development of a black and white photo is not simply about desaturating colors.
 In this case, you will have a flat photo without volume and without texture.
-The first step is often desaturation, but it is completed by other more creative steps.
+The first step is often desaturation, which is completed through other creative steps.

 If you shoot in RAW with your camera, you have the possibility to directly generate a JPEG photo that will be in black and white.
-But you have to use this function just for testing.
-Blacks and whites are generally unflattering and rather flat compared to a black and white developed with a computer.
-This feature available on many cameras allows you to get a general idea of the photo.
-But it will not be exploitable for a paper print.
+This function should only be used for testing.
+Blacks and whites are generally unflattering and rather flat compared to a black and white post processed photo developed with a computer.
+This feature available on many cameras allows you to establish a general idea of the photo, but it cannot be used to acquire a paper print.

-I always recommend shooting in RAW to create a photo in black and white because you will be able to adjust the white balance and especially the exposure.
-The white balance will allow you for example to accent blue or green which are two interesting colors in black and white.
+I always recommend shooting in RAW to create a photo in black and white because you will be able to adjust the white balance and the exposure.
+The white balance allows you to adjust many features.
+For example, it can accent blue or green, both of which are two interesting colors in black and white.

-Adjusting the exposure will allow you to start adjusting the contrast.
+Adjusting the exposure allows you to control the contrast.

 Developing a photograph of black and white landscapes is simple and complicated at the same time.
 This sentence may seem paradoxical, but it reflects the truth.

-If you have made an excellent high-contrast photo with photographic elements that have textures and graphics, you can use a specialized black and white software and choose a predefined template.
-With some simple adjustments you will already get an excellent photo ready to be printed on paper.
+If you have made an excellent high-contrast photo with photographic elements that have textures and graphics, you can use a specialized black and white software that allows you to choose a predefined template.
+With some simple adjustments, you will have an excellent photo ready to be printed on paper.

-If the scene you chose was a little complex and you clogged blacks or burned whites, selective zone development is required.
-In this case, the use of Photoshop is essential because you will need to use the merge masks and adjustment layers to adjust area by zone.
+If the scene you chose was a little complex, or if you overwhelmed the image with heavy blacks or extremely bright whites, selective zone development is required.
+In this case, the use of photoshop is essential.
+You will need to use the merge masks and adjustment layers to control each area or zone.

-And finally, you will accentuate the contrast to better guide the viewer watching your photo.
+And finally, you will accentuate the contrast to better guide the viewer of your photo.